PatrickMaiyer/Portapack_Wiki/Debug-via-SWD-&-JTAG.md

 But when you select M0 debug ,
 → no need to update the application.elf file, because there is only a common one to all mayhem application.

-Then you just need to set up the max.
-2 x  breakdown points , compile and debug it .
+Then you just need to set up for m0 a  max.
+2 x  breakdown points and 1 watch point , compile and debug it .(for m4 target, it has 6 breakpoints, 4 watchpoints)

 And following other key Bernd’s  recommendations, when you encounter problems with the optimizer optimizing everything away what you need for troubleshooting, you can disable it for one function: